yoavfreund/BeakedWhaleClassification/Jingwu/Readme.md

 3. True of False?
 Classification in testing data also requires phase 1 which produces summary nodes, and then match those summary nodes to click types found in training data.

 4. True of False?
 The method classifies a cluster of nodes(summary node) to one the seven click types, instead of classifying every node to one click type in testing data.

+5. What could be the interpretation of `Margin Score`?
+Why the crossing point is near margin score = 0?

+6. What are the drawbacks of abstaining crossing area between two species in order to achieve high prediction accuracy?

+7. The `Bootstrap Analysis`?

+## Problems:

+1. Access to S3 data
+2. Access to some computational nodes for Spark?
+3. Could not reproduce the same spectra from waveform using FFT in clicks data, while some simple examples work.
+4.  peak2peak does not equal to difference between the max and the min of the wave form

+## Next:

+1. Experience some XGBoost models?